ShobieShy/cc-packman/README.md

 ## 1.2 - Automatic Pastebin Installation

-Run the command `wget https://cc.shobie.xyz/sccr/packman-scc` to automatically download packman, which will also perform the initial bootstrap operation and install the `main/easy-shell` package to add /usr/bin to the shell path to make packman easier to use in the future.
+Run the command `wget run https://cc.shobie.xyz/sccr/packman-scc` to automatically download packman, which will also perform the initial bootstrap operation and install the `main/easy-shell` package to add /usr/bin to the shell path to make packman easier to use in the future.

 # 2 - Installing a Package